thekidnamedkd/dotGain/content/infoPages/about.md

 ---
 template: DefaultPage
 slug: about
-title: about us
+title: about dotGain
-subtitle: Ecomloop helps uncommon businesses succeed in the digital economy
+subtitle: a project for the people
-featuredImage: '../images/ecomloop_ecommerce_development_notes.png'
+featuredImage: '../images/downtown.jpg'
 ---
 Ecomloop helps uncommon businesses succeed in the digital economy.